-- Coal shipments have been forecasted after consideration of actual port operating performance through 31 December 2018, anticipated increased coal loading capacity achievable through the completion of port infrastructure acquisitions and those climactic and other conditions which would be reasonably expected to occur and influence the Group's shipping capabilities.
-The occurrence of materially adverse conditions in excess of reasonable conditions may influence the Group's ability to meet the expected shipping schedules; - The Group retains the right to develop the Amaam North project only upon the existence of those internal and macroeconomic conditions supporting its justification, including but not limited to a favourable coking coal price outlook, allowing the Group to raise that additional funding required to finance the capital investment and operational requirements of the Amaam North development plan making it commercially viable; - There are no indicators that the Group will not be able to service the Sberbank loan as and when required and remain compliant with the loan's covenants through to the loan's settlement; and - There is no indication that the Group will not be able to obtain that funding which is necessary to maintain the Group's liquidity position through to 20 March 2020.
+- Coal shipments have been forecast after consideration of actual port operating performance through 31 December 2019 and those climactic and other conditions which would be reasonably expected to occur and influence the Group's shipping capabilities.
+The occurrence of materially adverse conditions in excess of reasonable conditions may influence the Group's ability to meet the expected shipping schedules; - The Group retains the right to develop the Amaam North project only upon the existence of those internal and macroeconomic conditions which support its justification, including but not limited to favourable coking coal price outlook, which would allow the Group to raise that additional funding required to finance the capital investment and operational requirements of the development plan making it commercially viable; - There is no indication that the Group will not be able to obtain the remaining amount of funding which is necessary to maintain the Group's liquidity position through to 28 February 2021.